Code-Institute-Submissions/HolidaysYa/README.md

 ### Budget selection screen

-- **Input box** Allows the users to enter the daily budget that they want to spend per day in order to find cities that they can afford to travel to.
+- **Input box** Allows the users to enter the budget that they want to spend per day in order to find cities that they can afford to travel to.

 ### Weather selection screen

 - **Input boxes:** They allow the users to enter the minimum, maximum or both temperatures in order to find cities that have that weather.

-- **Error page:** This error page will display an error message when the following happens:
+- **Error page:** This page will display an error message when the following happens:
-  * The Data is not retrieved.
+  * The data is not retrieved.
   * The input box for the budget section or both input boxes for weather section are left empty.
-  * The budget entered is too low and they are not cities found.
+  * The budget entered is too low and no cities are found.
   * The minimum temperature is higher that the maximum temperature.
-  * There are not cities matching the entered temperatures.
+  * There are no cities matching the entered temperatures.

 ### Elements common to both dashboards

-- **Hamburger button:** this feature is taken from bootstrap and it appears when the screen is smaller than 768px.
+- **Hamburger button:** This feature is taken from bootstrap and it appears when the screen is smaller than 768px.
 It will only appear in the dashboard page and it will have the following options:
-    * **Change Month:** to go back to the main screen and choose another month.
+    * **Change Month:** To go back to the main screen and choose another month.
-    * **Change Budget / Change Temperatures:** To update the original filter value
+    * **Change Budget / Change Temperatures:** To update the original filter value.
     * **Contact Us:** To ask for more information about a city or anything regarding to the website.
-    * **Follow Us!:** to follow "HolidaysYa!" on social media.
+    * **Follow Us!:** To follow "HolidaysYa!" on social media.
       * Facebook
       * Twitter
       * LinkedIn

-- **Side bar:** The sidebar was part of the template [Ample Bootstrap Admin Lite:](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) that I used as base to start building the dashboard.
+- **Sidebar:** The sidebar was part of the template [Ample Bootstrap Admin Lite:](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) that I used as base to start building the dashboard.
   The original sidebar came with many options but I only kept the drop-down option where I added the input boxes to update the filter (budget or temperature).
   The sidebar will only appear in screens wider than 767px.